USEPA/AMET/docs/AMET_Users_Guide_v14b.md

    - plot\_spatial.input
    - Plots the observed value, model value, and difference between the model and obs for each site.
 Multiple values for a site are averaged to a single value for plotting purposes
    - multiple networks; single species; single simulation

+**run\_plot\_spatial_interactive.csh**
+   - Plots the observed value, model value, and difference between the model and obs for each site.
+Multiple values for a site are averaged to a single value for plotting purposes.
+Uses R leaflet package to allow map zooming
+   - multiple networks; single species; single simulation

 **run\_plot\_spatial\_diff.csh** ([Example Plot](./images/aqExample_SO4_aqExample_spatialplot_bias_diff.png))
    - plot\_spatial.input
    - Plots the difference in bias and error between two model simulations each site.
 Multiple values for a site are averaged to a single value for plotting purposes
+   - multiple networks; single species; multi simulations required

+ **run\_plot\_spatial\_diff_interactive.csh**
+   - Plots the difference in bias and error between two model simulations each site.
+Multiple values for a site are averaged to a single value for plotting purposes.
+Uses R leaflet package to allow map zooming
    - multiple networks; single species; multi simulations required

 **run\_plot\_spatial\_mtom.csh** ([Example Plot](./images/aqExample_SO4_aqExample_spatialplot_mtom_diff_avg.png))